aloesc/yandex-music-electron/README.md

 * Tray menu with options: "Restore" and "Quit".
 * Double-clicking the tray icon restores the main window.
 * Icon is automatically loaded from multiple possible locations.
-* Supports `--start-minimized` flag to launch minimized.
+* Supports `--start-minimized` flag to launch minimized (Linux).
+* Native installers for Windows and macOS.

 ---